aprilhong/bankchurn/README.md

 # Business Case: European Bank Churn Predictions with XGBoost Machine Learning Model

-Problem solved

 The high rate of customers leaving banks (churn rate) suggests deficiencies in several areas, including customer experience, operational efficiency, and the competitiveness of products and features.
 This necessitates a focus on understanding and managing customer churn to improve overall customer satisfaction and achieve sustainable growth.
-If a customer churns, it means they left the bank and took their business elsewhere.
-If you can predict which customers are likely to churn, you can take measures to retain them before they do.

-data used
+Data used is

 modeling results